 - The Kangatarian - Originating from Australia, this vegetarian diet will also include the consumption of Kangaroo meat, often due to economical reasons.

 - Pescetarianism - The inclusion of seafood or any fish into the diet while still abstaining from other meats.

 - Plant-based Diets - These by definition are vegetarian diets however they also allow for the individuals to choose if they want the occasional meat.

 All varieties falling under the same umbrella and each with their own take.
 Some have been adopted into religious doctrine while others have been the bases for ethical movements against the consumption of animals or products of animals e.g. Gelatin.

 Vegetarianism based of ethics having become more common over the years is down to the nature of factory-farming.
 With what could be described as a larger degradation to the livestock, industry and the need for faster production are in constant ethical debate over what is constituted as morally unacceptable, under constant change to supply a growing demand, by the public.

 It is wise to remember that there have been recorded (lactose-)vegetarians since 5th century B.C, from ancient Greece and India, based around the belief of being non-violent or non-harmful to other animals.
-It has become a largely accepted diet that can fulfill all the body's requirements (when monitored) for nutrients and vitamins and with a correctly scripted, medically backed plan, a person can gather all their needs from plant-based food alone.
+It has become a largely accepted diet that can fulfil all the body's requirements (when monitored) for nutrients and vitamins and with a correctly scripted, medically backed plan, a person can gather all their needs from plant-based food alone.

 The diet is not without its flaws and does not consider long term change, also because of the severe reduction in nutrients, it is highly recommended that a medically revised list of nutritional supplements is obtained from your Doctor.